-- 3) AN HOUR ON THE TREADMILL OVER A QUICK 15 MINUTES HIIT ROUTINE – Many people believe that if they slog away on the treadmill for an hour they will lose the optimum amount of weight.
+- 3) SPENDING HOURS ON THE TREADMILL – Many people believe that if they slog away on the treadmill for an hour they will lose the optimum amount of weight.
 This is not always the case.
 An alternative option is high-intensity interval training or HIIT.
 Exercise is carried out at a low or moderate intensity with the caveat that several short bouts of high-intensity, often “all-out”’, exercise are included.
-It is considered to be more time-efficient and research shows this type of exercise can bring about rapid beneficial changes in metabolic function and even reductions in body fat.
+It is considered to be more time-efficient and research shows this type of exercise can bring about rapid beneficial changes in metabolic function and reductions in body fat.

 - 4) NOT SLEEPING ENOUGH – If you’re not sleeping enough, either in terms of quality or quantity, you’re going to struggle to stay on track with fitness or nutrition.
 Studies have shown that participants who sleep for less than 6 hours a night consume more calories the next day than those who sleep for 7 to 8 hours a night.